Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Brent and are not the council.
 About us

-Application for a New Premises Licence: API AVI Convenience Store
+Application for a New Premises Licence at API AVI Convenience Store

-The sub-committee was scheduled to discuss an application for a new premises licence for API AVI Convenience Store, located at 383 Church Lane, NW9 8JB.
-The application, submitted by Mr Thamotharampillai Tharmarasa, sought permission to sell alcohol for off-premises consumption between 7 am and 11 pm, seven days a week.
+The primary item scheduled for discussion was an application for a new premises licence for the API AVI Convenience Store, located at 383 Church Lane, London, NW9 8JB.
+The applicant, Mr Thamotharampillai Tharmarasa, sought permission to sell alcohol for off-premises consumption from 7 am to 11 pm, seven days a week.

 The report pack indicated that this application falls within the Kingsbury Cumulative Impact Zone (CIZ)1.
-The presumption within such zones is that new licences or variations that increase the scope for alcohol sales will not be granted unless the applicant can demonstrate that the licence will not negatively impact the licensing objectives.
+The council's policy for CIZs creates a presumption against granting new licences or variations that increase the scope for alcohol sales, unless the applicant can demonstrate that the licence will not negatively impact the licensing objectives.

-The sub-committee was presented with the option to grant the licence, exclude certain licensable activities, refuse to specify a designated premises supervisor, or reject the application entirely.
+The Sub-Committee was scheduled to consider these representations and the applicant's proposed operating schedule when determining the application.
+The possible outcomes for the Sub-Committee included granting the licence, excluding certain licensable activities, refusing to specify a designated premises supervisor, or rejecting the application entirely.

 -